Philosophy of Religion:

 Internet Resources:The course home page (http://www.ucs.louisiana.edu/~kak7409/331PhiofReligionHome.html) contains links to useful sites regarding the subject matter of the course, study aids, the on-line syllabus, and other resources.
-The on-line syllabus contains links to the home pages of the authors of our readings and optional readings available on-line.
 A Moodle page will also be activated for this course.

 You are also encouraged to visit my home page, which contains a link to the home page for this class as well as hundreds of organized links to research and philosophy oriented web sites and a section on how to survive your first philosophy course, among other things, that you may find interesting and useful.
 The address for my home page is http://www.ucs.louisiana.edu/~kak7409.

 Emergency Evacuation Procedures:A map of this floor is posted near the elevator marking the evacuation route and the Designated Rescue Area.
 This is an area where emergency service personnel will go first to look for individuals who need assistance in exiting the building.
 Students who may need assistance should identify themselves to the teaching faculty.

 COURSE CALENDAR & PLANNED READING ASSIGNMENTS